-Hennep will stand out in the market due to the uncompromising quality of its products, community engagement, and integration with local community.
-Hennep's core business strategy is to inspire a conscientious approach to responsible, adult-use cannabis consumption through community, retailer, and customer engagement.
+Volcann will stand out in the market through the uncompromising quality and appeal of its products, its convenient location, availability, and its efforts to both serve and integrate within the local community.
+Volcann's core business ethos is to inspire a conscientious approach to responsible, adult-use, cannabis consumption through community, retailer, and customer engagement.

-Market: With the passing of new legislation, legalized marijuana is the fastest growing US Industry.
-According to ArcView Market Research, the US national legal marijuana market value is now assessed at \$6.7 billion, comprising all states that have active and open sales of marijuana to people legally allowed to possess it under state law.
+Market: With the passing of new legislation, legal cannabis is the fastest growing US Industry.
+According to ArcView Market Research, the US national legal cannabis market value is now assessed at \$6.7 billion, comprising all states that have active and open sales of cannabis and marijuana products to people legally allowed to possess it under state law.
 The national market is projected to grow from current levels to \$24.1 billion by 2025 according to New Frontier Data's 2017 Executive Summary.
-The opening and legalization of the Massachusetts adult-use marijuana market are sure to see a great many players of all sizes looking to claim their share of the market.
+The opening and legalization of the Massachusetts adult-use cannabis market are sure to see a great many players of all sizes looking to stake their claim in the market.
 The initial phases of this liberalization will likely witness much innovation, novelty, and social exploration.
-Certain constants will prevail, however.
 It is likely that a great many retailers will successfully apply for licenses and that these retailers will naturally need products to sell.
-The initial "novelty-factor" of legalized marijuana will (if legalization in other states is anything to go by) likely lead to an initial surge in sales leading to shortages of supply, followed by a modest downward trend towards stabilization in sales on the market as a whole.
+The initial "novelty-factor" of legalized cannabis will (if legalization in other states is anything to go by) likely lead to an initial surge in sales leading to shortages of supply, followed by a modest downward trend towards stabilization in sales on the market as a whole.